Another Book of Nothing Chapters 25 - 29:

 So what exactly is meant by ‘ego’?
-It is known as the ‘I’ - the principle of identity that sustains the apparent individuation of pure consciousness.
+Quite simply, it is the ‘I’ - the principle of identity that sustains the apparent individuation of pure consciousness.
 As such it is not a ‘good’ or ‘bad’ thing - it just is.
-When it becomes ‘clothed’ however (like Adam and Eve?), and identifies with its appearance as a spiritual, emotional, mental and physical being, it takes on the notion of good and bad in relation to how this identity and its survival is affected by the environment in which it finds itself, and in its search to find strategies to deal with this, it begins to accumulate a vast array of data - otherwise known as ‘knowledge’.
-Unfortunately, the moment we begin to rely on our ‘knowledge’ of something we are no longer able to see it simply just as it is.
+When it becomes ‘clothed’ however (like Adam and Eve?), and identifies with its appearance as a spiritual, emotional, mental and physical being, taking it as real, it inevitably takes on the notion of good and bad in relation to how this identity and its survival is affected by the environment in which it finds itself, and in its search to find strategies to deal with this, it begins to accumulate a vast array of data - otherwise known as ‘knowledge’.
+Unfortunately, the moment we begin to rely on our ‘knowledge’ of something we are indulging in a concept and no longer able to see it simply just as it is.

-It could be said that the assumption of ego represents the supreme sacrifice of absolute freedom and unadulterated happiness and the acceptance of the experience of suffering and sorrow.
-It is the great sacrifice whereby the nameless takes a name, the needless needs, and the gameless plays a game.
+It could be said that the assumption or birth of an ego represents a supreme sacrifice - the abandonment of the absolute freedom and unadulterated happiness of emptiness, and instead embracing a state of ignorance and being open to the experience of suffering and sorrow.
+It is a great sacrifice whereby the nameless takes a name, the needless needs, and the gameless plays a game.

-The trouble is that all these entities, all these identities, know they are on borrowed time and have no purpose - no primary directive other than to continue their existence and survive at all costs.
+The trouble is that all these entities, all these separated ego identities being this or that, know they are on borrowed time and have no purpose - no primary directive other than to continue to pursue their existence and survive at all costs.
 They simply seek to avoid anything they perceive that threatens to cause their detriment, and pursue whatever they believe will be to their gain.

 Thus it is that good and bad take on their meanings and all our efforts become a matter of getting one and avoiding the other.
-In doing this we walk a tightrope between maintaining faith in ourselves despite the scary odds, and faith in something greater that suggests that eventually good will prevail.
-How often do we congratulate ourselves when things go well, believing ourselves fully vindicated and fully deserving of all that’s good, and yet in contrast, when things go badly, sink into the morass of feeling victimised?
+In doing this we walk a tightrope between maintaining faith in ourselves despite the scary odds of existing in this world, and faith in something greater that suggests that eventually good will prevail.
+How often do we congratulate ourselves when things go well, believing ourselves fully vindicated and fully deserving of all that’s good, and yet in contrast, when things go badly, sink into the morass of feeling like some kind of victim?